Justice for All – Initiative to Help Those Representing Themselves in Civil Cases

 Civil Cases v.
 Criminal Cases

 Everyone has heard the phrase “you have the right to a lawyer, if you cannot afford a lawyer, one will be provided to you.”
 The right to a lawyer is a constitutional right, however, it applies only to criminal cases.
 The United States Constitution or the state’s Constitution does not provide people with the right to a lawyer in a civil case.
-However, people can potentially find themselves in the midst of a civil lawsuit in a variety of different aspects of life, including car accident lawsuits, family law issues, housing issues, bill disputes, and other examples of claims that fall under the civil justice system.
+However, people can potentially find themselves in the midst of a civil lawsuit in a variety of different aspects of life, including car accident lawsuits, housing issues, bill disputes, and other examples of claims that fall under the civil justice system.

 Self-Representation in Civil Lawsuits